loiccattani/html-video-automator/INSTALL.md

-# Installation
+# Install

-## prérequis
+## Prerequisites

-- Un machine ou serveur puissant (HVA) pour l'application HVA avec (Versions min):
-  - Mac OS X 10.6
+- HVA server: A powerful computer or server to host the HVA app.
+With:
-  - ruby 1.9
+  - Ruby 1.9 or later
-  - Apache 2
+  - Apache 2.2
-- Un serveur web (www) pour la publication du contenu
+  - ffmpeg 0.6.1 or later
+- Content server: A web server to publish content

-### Optionnel:
+### Optional:

-- Un serveur d'archivage pour la sauvegarde des sources.

-Sinon utiliser le serveur web

-## Marche à suivre

-- Copier le dossier hva à un endroit adéquat (p.ex.
-Prod: /var/hva Dev: ~/work/hva)
+- Sources server: A data server to archive sources

+### SSH with public-key authentication

+The *content* and *sources* server must be configured with SSH public-key authentication from the HVA server.

+## How to install

+On the HVA server:

+- Install the HVA app directory in an appropriate location (i.e. Prod: /usr/local/hva, Dev: ~/work/hva)
-- Configurer hva/config/config.yml
+- Configure hva/config/config.yml
-- Configurer apache sur HVA pour que le DocumentRoot pointe sur hva/public
-- Générer si besoin paire de clés ssh et copier la clé publique sur le(s) serveur(s) de publication et d'archivage
+- Configure Apache to serve hva/public as the DocumentRoot
+- Generate a new ssh key pair if needed and copy the public-key to the *content* and *sources* server.